-Bitterness usually indicates a high alcohol and tannin content.
-It’s tasted at the back of the tongue.
+Bitterness usually indicates a high tannin content.
 Tannins are a sensation that frequently exist in red wines and white wines aged in oak.
-When the wines are too young, the tannins are high and block the fruit.
+If a white is high in tannin, it will often have a bitter or astringent quality.

 Sourness indicates the amount of acidity in the wine.
-Acidity is sensed at the sides of the tongue, the cheek area and the back of the throat.
-White wines and some lighter red wines contain a higher degree of acidity than robust red wines.
+White wines tend to have a higher degree of acidity than red wines, although there are exceptions.

 Fruit and varietal characteristics of the grapes will be more smells, than tastes.
 Pay attention as the overall taste and balance of the components linger in your mouth.
-How long does the balance last?
-This is called the aftertaste and is usually the sign of a high-quality wine.
+A long finish is usually a sign of a high-quality wine.